Extensive entanglement between coupled Tomonaga-Luttinger liquids in and out of equilibrium: Results: Entanglement and mutual information at finite temperatures

-We plot a phase diagram for entanglement as measured by $E_{\mathcal{N}}$ with varying temperature $T$ and tunneling strength $J$ in Fig. \ref{fig:log_neg_thermal}a.
+We plot entanglement as measured by $E_{\mathcal{N}}$ with varying temperature $T$ and tunneling strength $J$ in Fig. \ref{fig:log_neg_thermal}a.
 We identify the parameter regimes where the system is entangled ($E_{\mathcal{N}}>0$) and where it is separable ($E_{\mathcal{N}} = 0$), separated by the threshold temperature $T^*$ curve.
-In the entangled regime, entanglement intuitively increases with stronger tunneling and decreases with increasing temperature.
-For the experimental parameters used in Refs. ~~\cite{rauer2018recurrences, tajik2023verification, stefan2025experimentally}, $T^*$ lies in the range of $1 \sim 5\; \rm nK$, about one order of magnitude lower than the temperatures achieved in these experiments.
+In the $E_{\mathcal{N}}>0$ regime, entanglement intuitively increases with stronger tunneling and drops with rising temperature.
+The threshold temperature $T^*$ is also found to monotonically increase with stronger tunneling.
+For the experimental parameters used in Refs. ~~\cite{rauer2018recurrences, tajik2023verification, stefan2025experimentally}, $T^*$ lies in the range of $1 \sim 4\; \rm nK$, about one order of magnitude lower than the temperatures achieved in these experiments.
+The results do not significantly change if we allow for different temperatures in symmetric and antisymmetric sectors ($T^+ \neq T^-$), both temperatures need to be of order $1\sim 4\; \rm nK$ to observe entanglement.

-Given a fixed tunneling strength, the largest $T_k^*$ typically occurs for the largest accessible mode $k_{\Lambda}$.
+For a fixed tunneling strength, the largest $T_k^*$ typically occurs for the mode with the highest accessible momentum $k_{\Lambda}$.
 We interpret this as the entanglement in higher momentum modes being more robust to thermal noise.
 As one raises the temperature, thermal noise corrupts the entanglement in all modes, but it corrupts the entanglement in low momentum modes more quickly.
 For instance, above the first threshold $T>T^*_{k_1}$ ($k_1 = \pi/L$), the entanglement between $A$ and $B$ vanishes for $k_1$, while still possibly present for $k>k_1$ (Fig. \ref{fig:log_neg_thermal}b).
 This process continues until all entanglement in the modes $k\leq k_{\Lambda}$ vanishes at $T = T^*$ and we no longer observe entanglement.
 Naturally, the ability to detect entanglement depends on the cutoff $\Lambda$.
 For a fixed cutoff $k_\Lambda \sim \xi_h^{-1}$ the system can be regarded as `effectively separable' at $T>T^*$, even though entanglement may still persist above the cutoff.
 Conversely, the experimental imaging resolution is typically lower than $\xi_h^{-1}$, and so depending on the specific resolution, the threshold temperature in experiments can be lower than in Fig. \ref{fig:log_neg_thermal}.